nadment/pdi-coalesce-plugin/README.md

 # Overview #

-This plugin provide PDI step to select the first non null value from a set of given fields.
+This plugin provide PDI step to return the first non-null value from a set of fields.

 # System Requirements #